fagiolini/fagiolini.github.io/_posts/2020-11-10-guide-tofu.md

  <!--more-->
-unknown to many, tofu is a wonderful ingrediend for a vegan diet, thanks to its versatility and to its fabulous protein content. but before starting to integrate it into one's diet and to experiment with some recipes, it's better to get to know it better.
+unknown to many, tofu is a wonderful ingredient for a vegan diet, thanks to its versatility and to its fabulous protein content. but before starting to integrate it into one's diet and to experiment with some recipes, it's better to get to know it better.

 ## what it is not
 it is often presented as the vegan alternative to cheese: this leads to great disppointments, because in reality it is not similar to cheese at all, and it is not meant to be! the texture is different as well as the taste, so to try to use it as a substitute for cheese will be a terrible idea.